arangodb/kube-arangodb/SECURITY.md

   findings from its own package set.
 These tiers can only go blocking after a release ships the fixes, which is also exactly what makes them worth having: they measure the artifact customers pull, not the branch.
+- **`govulncheck`** reports reachable findings from two sources, and the count depends on the toolchain it runs under, so both numbers are recorded here.

-- **`govulncheck`** reports five symbol-reachable findings.
-One is fixable in range (`GO-2026-5970`, `x/text`).
-Three are containerd CRI checkpoint issues whose fix exists only on the `github.com/containerd/containerd/v2` module path, a major-version move on an indirect dependency.
-The fifth, `GO-2026-5932`, is the unmaintained `golang.org/x/crypto/openpgp` package, which has no fix at all.
-It flips when those four are resolved upstream or recorded as dated owner-approved acceptances.
+  Module findings, five of them, identical under any toolchain: one is fixable in range (`GO-2026-5970`, `x/text`), three are containerd CRI checkpoint issues whose fix exists only on the `github.com/containerd/containerd/v2` module path (a major-version move on an indirect dependency), and `GO-2026-5932` is the unmaintained `golang.org/x/crypto/openpgp` package, which has no fix at all.

+  Go standard-library findings, which appear only in CI: the run on this branch reported 13 reachable findings in total, because the CircleCI executor image is `cicd/golang:1.25.9` while this module declares `toolchain go1.25.12`, and several stdlib issues reachable at 1.25.9 are fixed in 1.25.10 (for example `GO-2026-4918` in `net/http`).
+Locally, on go1.26.5, the same scan reports only the five module findings.
+Moving that executor image forward is an owner item and would remove the stdlib class outright; it is also the one class of finding here that a rebuild fixes with no dependency change.

+  It flips when the four unfixable module findings are resolved upstream or recorded as dated owner-approved acceptances, and when the executor image is current.
 - **`secret-scan`** is report-only because disabling trivy's built-in `tests` allow-rule surfaced nine HIGH `private-key` findings in two committed agency-state fixtures,